tmmss1-iscte/WiFiSniffer/README.md

 5. prepare the capture filename structure (```Capture{capture_id}-{timestamp}-ch{channel}.pcap```);
 6. start a sniffing subprocess in each assigned channel during the specified duration;
 7. terminate all sniffing processes;
-8. generate a report for each capture, and insert them into the reports files;
+8. generate a report for each capture, and insert them into the report files;
 9. shutdown the sniffer;

 Each sniffing subprocess created in step 5) uses the [tcpdump](https://www.tcpdump.org/) utility with the following arguments:
 * '-i' - to specify the wireless monitor interface for capture;